Claus Pavels: University

 Pavels was host of the ceremony when the first Norwegian university, the Royal Frederick University of Christiania, was founded in 1811.
 The ceremony took place at Akershus Fortress 11 November 1811 when he was the priest for the Fortress.
 The ceremony included music, military parades, bell-ringing, and gun salute with people gathering in the Fortress Church.

 Pavels was also present at the first defence of a doctorate thesis in Norway, at the University 18 June 1817, when Frederik Holst defended his thesis, "Morbus, quem Radesyge vocant, quinam sit, quanamque ratione e Scandinavia tollendus".
 Pavel's diary contains a detailed report from the ceremonious event.
 There were 13 opponents, and the language used was Latin.
 The thesis was not translated into Norwegian until 188 years later, and the book from 2005 contains also Pavel's diary comments.

 Politics in 1814

-From his position at Akershus Fortress, Pavels followed closely the political turbulence in 1814, with the Treaty of Kiel, the gathering of the Constituent Assembly at Eidsvoll, the clash between Sweden and Norway, and the subsequent Union between Sweden and Norway.
+From his position at Akershus Fortress, Pavels followed closely the political turbulence in 1814, with the Treaty of Kiel, the gathering of the Constituent Assembly at Eidsvoll Manor, the clash between Sweden and Norway, and the subsequent Union between Sweden and Norway.
 He wrote detailed reports from this period in his diaries.